IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The Rogue is Nissan’s compact SUV.
 It comes in base S, mid-line SV, and top-line SL trim levels, each with a 170-horsepower 2.5-liter 4-cylinder engine mated with a continuously variable transmission (CVT).
 Rogue was redesigned for 2014, gaining a 3rd-row seat, a much-improved interior, lots of new technology features, and outstanding cargo-carrying capability for the class.
-Standard or available equipment on SV and SL models include leather upholstery, heated front seats, sunroof, power liftgate, satellite radio, navigation system with voice recognition, NavTraffic and NavWeather, Around-View Monitor (360-degree camera), and NissanConnect Apps including Facebook, iHeartRadio, and Pandora.
+Standard or available equipment on SV and SL models includes leather upholstery, heated front seats, sunroof, power liftgate, satellite radio, navigation system with voice recognition, NavTraffic and NavWeather, Around-View Monitor (360-degree camera), and NissanConnect Apps including Facebook, iHeartRadio, and Pandora.
 Also available are advanced safety features, including blind-spot warning, lane-departure warning, forward-collision warning, and Nissan’s Moving Object Detection.

 The EPA rates the Rogue at 26 mpg city/33 mpg highway with front-wheel drive and 25/32 with all-wheel drive.
 In Consumer Guide® testing, an all-wheel drive Rogue SL averaged 21.6 mpg in mostly city driving.